Marshall & Sons

 S. Marshall & Sons were music retailers in Adelaide, South Australia.

 History

 Samuel Marshall (15 June 1803 – 28 March 1879) emigrated to South Australia on the Thomas Harrison, arriving in February 1839, one of the first ships after the First Fleet of South Australia.
-He was trained as an organ-builder, but realizing there would be little call for such skills in a pioneering colony (apart from assembly of a small pipe organ for a Mr. Richman), applied his ingenuity and dexterity to other mechanisms.
-He not only developed a reaping machine in competition with John Ridley's, but helped that gentleman in the production of his pioneering machine.
+He was trained as an organ-builder, but realising there would be little call for such skills in a pioneering colony (apart from assembly of a small pipe organ for a Mr Richman, and another for St John's Church in 1848), applied his ingenuity and dexterity to other mechanisms.
+He not only developed a reaping machine in competition with John Ridley's, but helped Ridley in the production of his pioneering machine.